erulabs/thegame/README.md

 2. Helper functions.
 Basically small generic snippets of code we find ourselves needing across all the codebases.
 These should be kept very very small.

 ## Spec
-Contains the testing code for the project. `npm test` at the command prompt (as well as `gulp watch`) will run the tests against your code.
+Contains the testing code for the project. `npm run test` at the command prompt (as well as `npm run develop`) will run the tests against your code.
 Writing tests is how we know our code continues to work when we make changes to it later on!
 Writing tests is important!
 Write even MORE tests!